The UKGC: What Is It & What Does It Do?

 |---|---|

-| Online Casinos | The UKGC regulates internet-based casinos to ensure fair play and protect users’ data. |
+| Online Casinos | The UKGC regulates internet-based casinos. |

-| Sports Betting | Bookmakers (online and high-street), in-play betting integrity, and advertising standards. |
+| Sports Betting | Sports betting venues (online and high-street). |

-| Bingo | Both traditional halls and online bingo — fairness, prize transparency. |
+| Bingo | Both traditional halls and online bingo operators. |

 | Lotteries | The National Lottery (via a separate licence) and society lotteries for charitable causes. |